OperaGraecaAdnotata/OGA/query/README.md

 or ANNIS 4.
 In either case, one must know the labels used to encode annotations (for example, `v` stands for verbs and `n` for nouns).
-The files in this folder document the admissible keys/values.
+The files in this folder document the admissible keys and values.

 ## ANNIS 4